If you use your Wear OS smartwatch as a second screen to your phone, there's a good chance you'll want it to receive WhatsApp messages.

 Just take a look at what's happened to the Apple Watch.
 When Apple announced the Watch, it made communication one of its three pillars.
 The Side Button would launch a ring of contacts you could quickly contact, sending messages to with scribbles, or emojis, or even your heartbeat.

 The big question for WhatsApp comes down to whether developing a Wear OS app is worth the investment.
-At the moment, that feels like a 'no'.
+At the moment, that feels like a no right now.